 Most reputable microSD cards these days will have at least a Class 10 write speed rating.
 These are just minimum requirements, and many cards are capable of faster speeds than their rating.
 A Class 10 card may offer 95MBps, for example.
 Read or transfer speeds are likely to be respectable — around 100MBps — across many options as well.

 Application Performance Class

-You’re obviously going to want the highest speed, highest capacity MicroSD card you can get, for the lowest price.
+In any case, you’re obviously going to want the highest speed, highest capacity microSD card you can get for the lowest price.
 We would advise you to factor in the brand reputation and the reported performance and reliability.
 Check out the warranty terms, just in case something should go wrong.
 You also need to be careful where you buy.
-If you’re going to use Amazon or eBay, then read some customer reviews and watch out for fake MicroSD cards, because they’re disappointingly common.
+If you’re going to use Amazon or eBay, then read some customer reviews and watch out for fake microSD cards, because they’re disappointingly common.

 - Android 13: Everything we know so far about the upcoming OS

 - The best tablets for kids in 2022